 #5: Write a Stellar College Admissions Essay

 The admissions essay is often the weak link in the student’s application.
-Because college essay topics are often open to interpretation, many students tend to focus on the same topics, i.e. a challenging test, a sport victory, a memorable trip to our nation’s capital, etc. The essay prompts are typically very open-ended, or may ask a specific question, such as “why this college?”
-In short, your essay can be about anything, including climate change, the war in Syria, or your preferred genre of music.
+Because college essay topics are often open to interpretation, many students tend to focus on the same topics, i.e. a challenging test, a sports victory, a memorable trip to our nation’s capital, etc. The essay prompts are typically very open-ended, or may ask a specific question, such as “why this college?”
+In short, your essay can be about anything, from climate change to your preferred genre of music.

 Here are some top tips to writing your college admissions essay:

-2. Keep your readers interested and engaged by using clear and concise language throughout your essay as this helps the reader easily follow your thoughts.
+• Keep your readers interested and engaged by using clear and concise language throughout your essay as this helps the reader easily follow your thoughts.
 Use transition sentences between thoughts to create a flow.
-G

-3. Give your essay time and thought - it might take you weeks or even months to shape it into a great paper.
-To prepare your paper, start by reading the prompt and ensuring you understand what it is asking.
-Reflect on your life and experiences and brainstorm some ideas that would come together into a narrative.
-Create an outline and write your first draft.
+• Give your essay time and thought - it might take you weeks or even months to shape it into a great paper.

 Supplemental College Essays